15 Amazing Things to Do in Novi Sad

 Indulge in Vojvodina’s Local Cuisine

 One of the best things to do in Novi Sad is eat!
 Due to its geographical proximity to Hungary and its history as part of the Austro-Hungarian empire, the cuisine of Vojvodina (where Novi Sad is located) is unique and displays Hungarian influence.
 Dishes such as goulash and fis paprikas are popular here, and so are fresh fish from the Danube that feature on the menus of restaurants such as Fish e Zelenis and Carda Aqua Doria.
-The city has some excellent traditional kafanas such as Sokace and Kafanica where you can taste some traditional Serbian food such as sarma and roštilj, and drink rakija.
+Novi Sad has some excellent traditional kafanas such as Sokace and Kafanica where you can taste some traditional Serbian food such as sarma and roštilj, and drink rakija.

 See the Murals of Novi Sad